 Past Unit President’s are the members of this committee who assume the responsibility of caring for and giving support to our ex-servicewomen.
 Scholarships are offered to children and grandchildren of veterans to continue in attaining higher education.

 Our American Legion Auxiliary Poppy is hand-made by the veterans for which the veteran receives money for each poppy made.
 Many of these veterans are in VA Medical Centers, and in some cases, the therapeutic benefits derived are most helpful to them.
 Promoting public awareness and the history and the purpose of the Poppy is part of this program.
 Contacting schools to enter Poppy Poster contests and displaying posters in a store window enhances public awareness.

 Chairman: Vivian Brame-Gardner

 It is important our communities know about the programs and activities of the Units.
 Talk to the Editors of your local newspaper informing them of what we do.
 Encourage the papers to include the American Legion Auxiliary in

 their Community Bulletin Boards.
 Use TV spot announcements on up-coming activities or special affairs that are being planned.
 Keep copies of any items in a scrap book in a year-after-year continuation.

-Public Relations Information
+Public Relations Information and forms

 Veterans Affairs & Rehabilitation/Field Service